silkroadnomad/libp2p-relay/README.md

 2. If our node is not yet stored on blockchain and a private key is inside .env it should send a transaction to a blockchain

 # Adaptation of this relay
-- [ ] http status messages should be available on telegram bot
+- [ ] pinner should calculate fee based on file size
-- [ ] size of pinned files and not pinned files in http status and telegram bot (currently broken)
-- [ ] install on a RaspberryPI
+- [ ] pinner should only pin if cid is inside of nameOp transaction and
+  - a minimum fee per kb is paid to a certain doichain address (-> multisig)
+- [x] BUG: fix scanning blocks on new tip
 - [x] tipWatcher:  when every a new block comes in the scan should be restarted.
 (Remark: src/pinner/tipWatcher already implemented but functionality not reviewed nor untestet)
-- [ ] pinner should only pin if cid is inside of nameOP transaction and a minimum fee per kb is paid to a certain doichain address (tx contains vout)
 - [x] adding a Telegram bot to send certain messages e.g. status, minted nameOps etc
 - [x] telegram bot send message when somebody adds / added a file (including name, description, filename, filetype and size)
 - [x] telegram bot should send message when a nameOp with ipfs:// cid got pinned.
 It should display amount of pins and the space they are taking on the hard drive